Universal Pansharpening Model

 \section{Conclusion and Discussion}

-In this work, we present FoundPS, a universal foundation model for pansharpening that establishes a unified, band-agnostic, and scene-robust fusion paradigm.
-By projecting MS images with arbitrary band configurations into a shared latent space and performing diffusion-based cross-modal fusion, FoundPS enables a model to generalize across heterogeneous sensors and diverse scenes.
-To support large-scale training and fair evaluation, we further construct PSBench, a comprehensive worldwide benchmark comprising multi-satellite MS and PAN image pairs, which fills a critical gap in the development of pansharpening foundation models.
+In this work, we present UniPS, a universal model for pansharpening that establishes a unified, band-agnostic, and scene-robust fusion paradigm.
+By projecting MS images with arbitrary band configurations into a shared latent space and performing diffusion-based cross-modal fusion, UniPS enables a model to generalize across heterogeneous sensors and diverse scenes.
+To support large-scale training and fair evaluation, we further construct PSBench, a comprehensive worldwide benchmark comprising multi-satellite MS and PAN image pairs, which fills a critical gap in the development of pansharpening models.
 Extensive experiments demonstrate that existing pansharpening methods, particularly lightweight or small-capacity models, often fail to achieve robust performance under heterogeneous spectral settings.
 This limitation stems not only from insufficient model capacity, but more fundamentally from the lack of architectural designs that can internalize and disentangle diverse spectral modalities within a unified representation.
 As a result, such models struggle to fully capture cross-band and cross-sensor characteristics, leading to degraded generalization performance on large-scale and multi-modal benchmarks.

-While FoundPS provides an effective and scalable pipeline for universal pansharpening, several limitations remain.
-First, due to hardware constraints, the current implementation processes PAN images using patches up to 1024×1024 pixels, which limits direct modeling of ultra-large, gigapixel-scale satellite scenes.
-Second, the bridge posterior sampling strategy requires gradient preservation during inference, introducing additional computational and memory overhead.
-Finally, although FoundPS follows the foundation-model paradigm, its parameter scale remains moderate compared with extremely large generative models, as we deliberately balance model capacity against the memory usage.
+While UniPS provides an effective and scalable pipeline for universal pansharpening, several limitations remain.
+First, due to hardware constraints, the current implementation processes PAN images using patches up to $1024\times1024$ pixels, which limits direct modeling of ultra-large, gigapixel-scale satellite scenes.
+Second, the bridge posterior sampling strategy requires gradient preservation during inference, introducing additional computational overhead.
+Finally, the parameter scale of UniPS remains moderate compared with emerging large-scale foundation models.
 Addressing these limitations, especially scaling to larger contexts and improving inference efficiency, remains an important direction for future work.